A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Non-Stationary Kernels

 where $y_i$ are the data values of the test dataset and $f^i_0$ are the posterior mean predictions.
 The RMSE metric provides a measure of how closely the model's predictions align with the actual values --- approaching zero as fit quality improves --- while the log marginal likelihood evaluates the fit of the Gaussian Process model given the observed data.
 The log marginal likelihood will increase as the model fits the data more accurately.
 The CRPS is defined as

 where $\psi$ is the probability density function of a standard normal distribution and $\Psi$ is the associated cumulative distribution function.
 For a GP, $f_0$ is Gaussian with mean $\mu$ and variance $\sigma^2$.
 The CRPS is negative and approaches zero as fit quality improves.
+In our computational experiments, we use the CRPS as a performance metric on a set of points by averaging \eqref{eq:crps} over all predictions.
 The CRPS is arguably the more important score compared to the RMSE because it is \emph{uncertainty aware}.
-In other words, if the prediction accuracy is low, but sincerity in those regions is high --- the algorithm is aware of its inaccuracy --- the score improves.
+In other words, if the prediction accuracy is low, but uncertainty in those regions is high --- the algorithm is aware of its inaccuracy --- the score improves.

 Computational cost is becoming a main research topic in recent studies in large-scale non-parametric models \citep{hrluo_2022e,Scott2016cmcmc,hensman2015scalable}, especially GPs \citep{litvinenko2019likelihood,geoga2020scalable,lin2023sampling,luo2022sparse}.
 In our analysis, we sought to examine the progression of the optimization process.
 To achieve this, we established a callback function during the optimization phase, tracking the RMSE, the log marginal likelihood, and the CRPS as a function of compute time.
-In terms of interpretation, ideally, we expect the RMSE and the CRPS to decrease over time, suggesting that the model's predictive accuracy and estimation of uncertainties are improving.
+In terms of interpretation, ideally, we expect the RMSE and the CRPS to increasingly approach zero over time, suggesting that the model's predictive accuracy and estimation of uncertainties are improving.
 On the other hand, the log marginal likelihood should increase, indicating a better fit of the model to the observed data.
 This analysis gives us a summary of the model's learning process and helps us understand the progression of the optimization, thus providing valuable insights into the efficacy of our model and the optimization strategy employed.